MicrosoftDocs/appcenter-docs/docs/transition/api.md

 # API migration

 With the shutdown of HockeyApp, most APIs will go away and only a subset remains functional.
 On App Center, only apps that [have been moved over from HockeyApp](~/transition/moving/index.md) are still able to access the below mentioned APIs.
 We recommend to upgrade to the App Center API as soon as you've made yourself familiar with them.
-The following APIs remain functional after you've moved an app to App Center.
+The following APIs remain functional after you've moved an app to App Center:

 ## Upload API

 Uploading a version via `POST /api/2/apps/APP_ID/app_versions/upload` will still work after you've moved your app.
 The following parameters will be passed to App Center:

 > [!NOTE]
-> Distribution Groups have to be specified with their names instead of their id's
+> Distribution Groups have to be specified with their names instead of their id and tags will cease to work.

 * **ipa** - Required (when no dsym specified), .ipa for iOS, .apk for Android and so on
 * **dsym** - Required (when no ipa specified), .dsym.zip (case-insensitive) for iOS/macOS and mapping.txt for Android